Pricing Docs MCP

 ParameterRequiredDescription

-urlYesURL to test
+urlNo*URL to test

-descriptionYesInstructions for the tester
+descriptionYes*Instructions for the tester

 outputSchemaNoJSON Schema for result extraction.
 If omitted, only success/explanation returned